History of the United States Army National Guard: Founding

-The General Court required all able-bodied men between ages 16 and 60, except judges and clergy members, be considered members of the colony's militia, which was organized as the North, South, and East Regiments.
+A 13 December 1636, act of the Massachusetts Bay Colony's General Court called for the creation of three militia regiments from the existing town militias.
+It required all able-bodied men between ages 16 and 60, except judges and clergy members, be considered members of the colony's militia, which was organized as the North, South, and East Regiments.
 Militia members were required to equip themselves, take part in regular training, and report to their units when called.

 (The lineage of the North, South and East Regiments has been maintained in the 21st century by: 1st Squadron, 182nd Cavalry Regiment and 1st Battalion, 181st Infantry Regiment (North); 1st Battalion, 101st Field Artillery Regiment (South); and the 101st Engineer Battalion (East).)

 Early action

 The militia of the Bay Colony, combined with militias from Plymouth and Saybrook and Native American allies from the Narragansett and Mohegan tribes, fought the Native Americans of Southern New England in the Pequot War (1634–1638).
 This war resulted in hundreds of deaths, hundreds of Native Americans sold into slavery or scattered throughout North America, and the destruction of the Pequots as a group.

 The militias of the Southern New England colonies fought Native Americans again in King Philip's War from 1675 to 1676.
 This conflict led to the decisive defeat of the Narragansets, further straining relationships between Native Americans and white settlers, but enabling continued white settlement of New England.

 The American colonists maintained their militias in the late 1600s and 1700s, preferring the militia to a standing army as the result of English experience with a standing army when Oliver Cromwell established a military dictatorship during the First English Civil War.
 In addition, the colonists had little interest in paying the taxes to maintain permanent garrisons of British troops.

 The militias were also an early experiment in democracy, with company grade officers often elected by their men, and the higher officers appointed by colonial governors or legislatures.
 The colonies did not exert centralized control over the militias or coordinate their efforts.
 Training typically took place during musters each summer, with militia members reporting for inspection and undergoing several days of training in drill and ceremony.